lpereira/hardinfo/README.md

 - cd build
 - cmake ..
 - make package   (Creates package so you do not polute your distro and it can be updated by distro releases)
-- sudo yum install ./hardinfo-VERSION-DISTRO-MACHINE.deb  (See output from make package)
+- sudo yum install ./hardinfo-VERSION-DISTRO-MACHINE.rpm  (See output from make package or use TAB)
 - sudo yum install lm_sensors sysbench lsscsi glx-utils dmidecode udisks2 xdg-utils
 - hardinfo

-NOTE: If make package fails use make install

 Distro building
 ---------------